-The Investment Manager will typically allocate 80% to shares and 20% to alternatives in normal market conditions However, the Subfund is managed on an active basis and when there is a strong sentiment, positive or negative, on a particular asset class or classes, the Investment Manager will actively deviate away from this asset mix to try to meet the investment objective so that, in unfavourable market conditions, the Sub-fund may invest less in shares and adjust its allocation to other asset classes accordingly.
+The strategic asset mix of the Sub-fund (as defined by the blended benchmark) sets out how the portfolio will be allocated in normal market conditions.
+However, the Sub-fund is managed on an active basis and when there is a strong sentiment, positive or negative, on a particular asset class or classes, the Investment Manager will actively deviate away from this asset mix and the securities in the underlying indices to try to meet the investment objective.
+Subject to the below investment screening methodology, the Sub-fund's investments can be from any country/region, sector or industry.

 We avoid investment in companies which are materially engaged in certain sectors, including tobacco, alcohol, armaments, gambling and adult entertainment.
+For additional information on the screens the Investment Manager will use for this Sub-fund, please refer to paragraph 24 (Ethical Investment Sector Restrictions) in Appendix 3.

-Further detail on how we do this is available on our website at www.sarasinandpartners.com.
+Further detail on how we do this can be found in our Guide to Ethical Restrictions document which is available on our website at www.sarasinandpartners.com/funds/sarasin-growth.